 Ready to get out there and explore the natural beauty of the East Coast?
 One of the best ways to do that is by car with an East Coast road trip.
 In comparison to the spectacular and exciting adventures of the West Coast, the East Coast can sometimes be overlooked.
-However, it’s got impressive mountain ranges, thousands of miles of trails, and beautiful wildlife, like herds of wild ponies, that aren’t worth missing out.
+However, it’s got impressive mountain ranges, thousands of miles of trails, and beautiful wildlife – like herds of wild ponies – that aren’t worth missing out on.

 From Ithaca, head northwest to the Finger Lakes National Forest.
 These are public lands that offer hundreds of miles worth of hiking and camping with gorgeous panoramic views and pastoral farms.
-There aren’t any permits or passes needed, but for just $10 a night you can snag one of the nine campsites at the Blueberry Patch Campground.
+There aren’t any permits or passes needed, but for just $15 a night (as of October 2021) you can snag one of the nine campsites at the Blueberry Patch Campground.
 The campsites have short trails that connect to the long and winding Interloken Trail which runs through farmland, rolling hills, and the stunning National Forest.
 Spend a day or two exploring the area and enjoying this spacious campsite.

 After a day or two in the Finger Lakes National Forest travel 15 minutes west to Watkins Glen State Park.
 The area is well-known for the gorges and waterfalls, and Watkins Glen does not disappoint.
-Explore its 19 waterfalls, caverns, 200-foot cliffs and hike up 832 stone steps to the top.
-As a bonus, leashed dogs are allowed, so you don’t have to leave your pup in the car.
+Explore its 19 waterfalls, caverns, 200-foot cliffs, and hike up 832 stone steps to the top.
+As a bonus, leashed dogs are allowed (except on the Gorge Trail), so you don’t have to leave your pup in the car.